cgrundman/computed-tomography/README.md

 ## Section 4: ART

 This is a full demonstration of CT Data Reconstruction.
 The code from previous sections creates the data, where this code rebuilds ot into images we can interpret.

-This is an old algorithm that is not in use.
+Unfortunately, full implementation is out of my reach, may a more capable programmer take it from here.
+Though it is to be noted, this is an old algorithm that is not in use.
 For a more current CT Example search for Fourier Transform.

 ## Section 5: Metal Artifact Removal

 This section deals with metal artifacts in CT Imaging.

-## Starting Point

-sinogram_generator.m is the main file, start there.
-The sinogram iscreated by projection.m